|Nutritional Guidelines (per serving)|

-One of my favourite fillings is hot, spicy chili con carne.
+One of our favorite fillings is hot, spicy chili con carne.
 The punch from the spices is calmed a little by the soft taste of the pudding batter.
 There's no need for rice or potatoes as all the carbs come from the pudding.
 Simple, one dish serving.
 Great.

 - 1 recipe Yorkshire pudding batter